 I LOVE to utilize the novel Love That Dog by Sharon Creech.
 If you have scanned this book and put it back on the shelf because the first pages were complete confusion, give it another shot!
 I guarantee your students will develop a fondness for poetry and feel greater confidence in their own capabilities to analyze poetry.
-The key is to select the right poems for middle school, and this book makes for a great poetry unit in the 4th through 6th grade.
+The key is to select the right poems for middle school, and this book makes for a great poetry unit in the 4th through 6th grades.

 I was introduced to Love That Dog by Sharon Creech during a summer reading institute presented by Tanny McGregor.
 She read the book to us after lunch on each of the four days of the conference.
 I immediately fell in love with the story of narrator Jack begrudgingly keeping a poetry journal and corresponding with his teacher, Miss Stretchberry.
 Throughout the short, free verse novel, Miss Stretchberry shares a variety of poems with her students and encourages them to create poetry in the likeness of the famous poems she shares.

 My students relate to Jack because they are not all poetry enthusiasts.
 They connect with his reluctance to write poetry and his frustration with poetry analysis.
-It makes for a good poetry to analyze for middle school students.
+It makes for good poetry to analyze for middle school students.